-- 1.4.2 Accreditation program: Accreditation of bodies according to a standard or normative document included in the ARAC MLA, used for the accreditation of conformity assessment bodies. - 1.4.3 Arrangement: The Multi-Lateral Arrangement (MLA), as a consequence of the "recognition" process, will be accepted as a subset of the ILAC or IAF Arrangements. - 1.4.4 ARAC: Arab Accreditation Cooperation. - 1.4.5 ISO/IEC Standard: An ISO/IEC standard, guide or technical report related to accreditation and conformity assessment. - 1.4.6 MLA Committee (MLAC): The committee responsible for planning and managing the implementation and maintenance of ARAC Multilateral Recognition Arrangement.
+- 1.4.2 Accreditation scheme: Set of criteria specified in a standard or normative document included in the IAF and/or ILAC Arrangements, used for the accreditation of conformity assessment bodies in defined scopes [Level 3]. - 1.4.3 Arrangement: The Multi-Lateral Arrangement (MLA), as a consequence of the "recognition" process, will be accepted as a subset of the ILAC or IAF Arrangements. - 1.4.4 ARAC: Arab Accreditation Cooperation. - 1.4.5 ISO/IEC Standard: Standard or other normative documents related to accreditation and conformity assessment bodies. - 1.4.6 MLA Committee (MLAC): The committee responsible for planning and managing the implementation and maintenance of ARAC Multilateral Recognition Arrangement.
 This committee includes the MLA Group and includes non-signatory members. - 1.4.7 MLA Group (MLAG): All signatories to the ARAC Arrangement.
-The MLAG decides on and manages membership in the ARAC Arrangement. - 1.4.8 MLA Secretary: Secretary for the MLA Committee and MLA Group. - 1.4.9 Peer Evaluation: A structured process of evaluation of an Accreditation Body. - Note 1: ISO/IEC 17040 defines peer assessment as an evaluation of a body, against specified requirements, by representatives of other bodies in, or candidates for, an agreement group. - 1.4.10 Proficiency Testing Activity: All those activities of comparisons of tests, calibrations and inspections between laboratories/inspection bodies used by Accreditation Bodies to assess performance including proficiency tests (refer to ISO/IEC 17043 "Conformity assessment General requirements for proficiency testing") inter-laboratory comparisons and measurement audits conducted by ARAC and/or other Regional or International Groups, Accreditation Bodies, commercial organizations, or other providers (see ILAC P9). - 1.4.11 Signatory: A Member of ARAC who has signed the ARAC multi-lateral recognition Arrangement for one or more scopes. - 1.4.12 (Peer-evaluation) Team Leader (TL): A lead evaluator responsible for leading a peer evaluation team. - 1.4.13 (Peer-evaluation) Team Member (TM): An evaluator or trainee evaluator serving on a peer evaluation team. - 1.4.14 Witnessing: Observing of an AB assessing the CABs premises, management system and records by an evaluation team.
+The MLAG decides on and manages membership in the ARAC Arrangement. - 1.4.8 MLA Secretary: Secretary for the MLA Committee and MLA Group. - 1.4.9 Peer Evaluation: A structured process of evaluation of an Accreditation Body by representatives of other peer accreditation bodies. - Note 1: ISO/IEC 17040 defines peer assessment as an evaluation of a body, against specified requirements, by representatives of other bodies in, or candidates for, an agreement group. - 1.4.10 Proficiency Testing Activity: All those activities of comparisons of tests, calibrations and inspections between laboratories/inspection bodies used by Accreditation Bodies to assess performance including proficiency tests (refer to ISO/IEC 17043 "Conformity assessment General requirements for proficiency testing") inter-laboratory comparisons and measurement audits conducted by ARAC and/or other Regional or International Groups, Accreditation Bodies, commercial organizations, or other providers (see ILAC P9). - 1.4.11 Signatory: A Member of ARAC who has signed the ARAC multi-lateral recognition Arrangement for one or more scopes. - 1.4.12 (Peer-evaluation) Team Leader (TL): A lead evaluator responsible for leading a peer evaluation team. - 1.4.13 (Peer-evaluation) Team Member (TM): An evaluator or trainee evaluator serving on a peer evaluation team. - 1.4.14 Witnessing: Observation by a peer evaluation team of an AB carrying out assessment at the premises of the conformity assessment body (CAB) and evaluation of the AB's management system and records.
 (It may also include observing the AB's staff preparing for an assessment and dealing with assessment reports, and observing committee meetings).
-If there is not enough witnessing to establish the assessor competence of the AB, the team leader may require an interview with a representative sample of the AB's assessors.